-In addition to each individual MCO's rate, the PA DHS average for MY 2022 and a weighted average are presented.
+In addition to each individual MCO's rate, the CHC-MCO average for MY 2022 and a weighted average are presented.
 The CHC-MCO is a simple average of each MCO's rate whereas the weighted average is an average that considers the proportional relevance of each MCO.
 The CHC-MCO mean does not include measures with denominators less than 30.

 Table 5 to Table 19 show rates up to one decimal place.
 Calculations to determine differences between rates are based upon unrounded rates.
 Due to rounding, differences in rates that are reported in the narrative may differ slightly from the difference between rates presented in the table.
-Table 20 show rates for the CAHPS Adult survey.